Angharad Rees: Personal life

 On 18 September 1973, Rees married the actor Christopher Cazenove, who had made his name at around the same time in The Regiment.
 They had two sons: Linford James (20 July 1974 – 10 September 1999) and Rhys William (born 1976).
 Linford was killed in a car accident on the M11 motorway in Essex while returning to collect his books from Cambridge University, where he had been awarded the degree of Master of Philosophy.
 Cazenove and Rees divorced in 1994 but remained close.
 Cazenove died from the effects of septicaemia in 2010.

-Rees had a relationship with British actor Alan Bates; on 29 April 2005, after Bates' death, Rees married David McAlpine, a member of the McAlpine construction company, at The Royal Hospital Chelsea, London.
+Rees had a relationship with British actor Alan Bates; On 29 April 2005, after Bates' death, Rees married at the Royal Hospital Chelsea, London, The Hon.
+David McAlpine, a member of the McAlpine construction company and third son of Edwin McAlpine, Baron McAlpine of Moffat.
 She remained married to McAlpine until her death.

 Death

-Rees died on 21 July 2012, aged 68, of pancreatic cancer.
+Rees died of pancreatic cancer on 21 July 2012, at the age of 68.

 A memorial service was held for her at St Paul's Church, Knightsbridge, London, on 27 September 2012.
 Downton Abbey creator Julian Fellowes led the tributes.
 He said "If there was one thing she was superb at, it was friendship.
 And not just sympathetic friendship, but hard-working, useful, practical assistance.
 She was anxious, I think, that she should not be defined, entirely, as the star of a popular series, as one half of a golden couple, as a mother and hostess, although she excelled in all of these.
 She wanted also to be remembered as a serious actress whose early career might have gone on to greatness had she not made the personal decision to change direction [by having a family]."